 What can educational e-learning providers do?
 Students can be reminded to check their set-ups or ensure they receive information on how to create better learning environments.
 They can receive flyers, guides, or informational material.
-Educational providers can benefit from supporting their students in this matter, in particular if their students are enrolled in a long-term program or on several courses, because a healthy environment can positively influence the students’ learning behavior.
+Educational providers can benefit from supporting their students in this matter, in particular, if their students are enrolled in a long-term program or on several courses because a healthy environment can positively influence the students’ learning behaviour.

 There are countless more things that can positively impact on the student’s health and performance.
 The correct lighting (not too dark, not too bright, and natural if possible), fresh air, cleanliness, use of multiple screens, ergonomic mousepad, noise … the list goes on.
 A good home office set-up is a science in itself, and educational providers can only benefit if they support students in designing their learning environment.

 Charles Darwin University 2012, Office of Human Resource Services/Health Safety and Environment, Ergonomics in the Workplace June 2012, report, viewed 25 June 2018,

 Department of Industry, Innovation and Science 2018, Workplace Health & Safety, viewed 25 June 2018,

 Grandjean, E 1987, Ergonomics In Computerized Offices, Taylor & Francis, London.

 Office of Industrial Relations, Workplace Health and Safety Queensland 2011, Managing the work environment and facilities, Managing the work environment and facilities, Code of practice 2011, online report, viewed 25 June 2018,

 Robertson, M, Amick, BC, DeRango, K, Rooney, T, Bazzani, L, Harrist, R, Moore, 2009, “The effects of an office ergonomics training and chair intervention on worker knowledge, behaviour and musculoskeletal risk”, Applied Ergonomics, vol. 40, no. 1, pp. 124-35.